Copy-and-paste this spec into your AI

 m=100 actor="Mark Hamill" movie="Star Wars" m=102 movie="Star Wars" actor="Carrie Fisher";

-// Query for people born in the year their birthplace was founded - join on int birthyear is year = foundedyear is year
+// People born in the year their birthplace was founded - join on int birthyear is year = foundedyear is year

-// Query for every meme related to any value related to Mark Hamill - wild join keys (expert, avoid)
+// Every meme related to any value related to Mark Hamill - wild join keys (expert, avoid)

 Example Multi-joins

-// Query for the other movies Mark Hamill's costars have acted in - multi join
+// Other movies Mark Hamill's costars have acted in - multi join

-// Query for the population of the birthplace of the Star Wars cast
+// Population of the birthplace of the Star Wars cast

-// Query for cities older than Burbank and with larger populations - inequality join
+// Cities older than Burbank and with larger populations - inequality join

-place="Burbank, CA" foundedyear=* population=* m!=@m population>@population foundedyear<@foundedyear place=*;
+place="Burbank, CA" foundedyear=* population=* -> population>@population foundedyear<@foundedyear place=*;

 Failure Joins